william-vw/glean/glean-core/README.md

 - [Decisional criteria](src/main/resources/logic/condition/condition.n3).
 A set of simple rules for checking decision criteria in TNM decision nodes.
 - [GLEAN ontology](src/main/resources/logic/glean.owl).
 The GLEAN ontology defining the terms to be used within GLEAN TNM.

-Use the [WorkflowLogic](src/main/java/wvw/glean/workflow/WorkflowLogic.java) class (`regenerate` method) to convert updated state transition rules into a set of Linear Logic (LL) rules.
+Use [WorkflowLogic](src/main/java/wvw/glean/workflow/WorkflowLogic.java)`#regenerate` to convert any updated state transitions into a set of Linear Logic (LL) rules.
-Behind the scenes, this method utilizes a Notation3 ruleset in the [resources/logic/gen](src/main/resources/logic/gen) folder, depending on the specified options (e.g., with logging, using hybrid forward/backward), which inspect the state transition rules and generate corresponding LL rules.
+Behind the scenes, this method utilizes a Notation3 ruleset in the [resources/logic/gen](src/main/resources/logic/gen) folder, depending on the specified options (e.g., with logging, using hybrid forward/backward), which inspects the state transition rules and generate corresponding LL rules.
 To run the FSM, the generated LL rules can then be loaded into a [Notation3](https://w3c.github.io/N3/spec/) reasoner (e.g., [jen3](https://github.com/william-vw/jen3), [eye](https://github.com/josd/eye)).

 ## Example Guidelines

 Under [resources/cig/lipid](src/main/resources/cig/lipid), you can find GLEAN TNMs for lipid management for patients with chronic kidney disease; the top-level workflow is represented by [ckd_dyslipidemia.n3](src/main/resources/cig/lipid/ckd_dyslipidemia.n3).
-In the [`input/`](src/main/resources/cig/lipid/input) subfolder, you can find [HL7 FHIR ActivityDefinitions](https://www.hl7.org/fhir/activitydefinition.html) that specify data constraints on the health data needed by decision nodes.
+In the [input/](src/main/resources/cig/lipid/input) subfolder, you can find [HL7 FHIR ActivityDefinitions](https://www.hl7.org/fhir/activitydefinition.html) that specify data constraints on the health data needed by decision nodes.

 ## Testing